-The second year will normally be devoted to data gathering and mapping the outline structure of the thesis.
-Students should make significant progress in the writing their thesis during the second year, drafting at least two chapters for the Confirmation of Status application.
+The second year will normally be devoted to data gathering and mapping the outline structure the thesis.
+Students should make significant progress in the writing their thesis, drafting at least two chapters for the Confirmation of Status application as a DPhil student.
 Thesis research may include a period of fieldwork away from Oxford.

-The third year will comprise of any final data gathering, writing the final chapters of the thesis, submission of the thesis for final examination, and the final examination of the thesis.
+The third year will comprise of any final data gathering, on writing the final chapters of the thesis, submission of the thesis for final examination and the final examination of the thesis.